-LAW 867 Major Corporate Civil and Criminal Fraud: Lessons of Enron (2-4, Sp) Examines the causes for the business failures of the Enron era through selected readings of law, accounting, business practices, contemporaneous evidence, investigations and indictments.
+LAW 867 Corporate Fraud: Enron and the Financial Crisis of 2008 (2-4) The lessons of the "Enron era" and the "financial crisis era" from many of the top practitioners in the field.

 LAW 868 Business Enterprise Taxation (2-4, FaSp) Examination of the taxation of corporations, partnerships, and limited liability companies.